 Sweet basil is an excellent plant for several diets.
 The plant is low in calories, has almost zero fat and is a good sources of vitamins and minerals.
 However, saving basil can be tricky.
 The plant may dry easily and lose its rich smell and flavor.
 If you can’t get fresh basil, it is better to keep it in olive oil or stored in a freezer.

 This aromatic herb is a delight for culinary gourmet dishes all over the world.
 Growing different sorts of basil can give you a wide range of taste starting from lemon and laurel, all the way to camphor, cinnamon and even jasmine.
-One of the flavors that really surprised me was when I tried basil that smelled like licorice.
+One of the flavours that really surprised me was when I tried basil that smelled like liquorice.
 I assumed that the wrong herb was used in the place of basil, but there is nothing wrong with my sense of smell.
 It is just basil, it offers us so many different possibilities and makes our diets diverse.

 And don’t forget, with everything we do in our garden…we must find a little patience in ourselves, so that our plant can mature.
 I live by this saying in the garden and in life.